 For more info on Subject-Specific Criteria, click here.

-- Attendance in the Report Card are automatically populated based on the attendance taken by the teachers during the grading period.
+- Attendance in the Report Card is automatically populated based on the attendance taken by the teachers during the grading period.

-- Once teachers are done working on the report cards (i.e. done entering comments, subject-specific criteria grades, etc.), your school admin can then lock the report cards.
+- Once teachers are done working on the report cards (i.e. entering comments, subject-specific criteria grades, etc.), the school admin can then lock the report cards.
 It is recommended to lock finalized report cards so that teachers will no longer be able to make changes unless they seek permission from the school admin.
-Locking Report Cards publishes the report to parent portal and student portal.
+Locking Report Cards publishes the report to the parent portal and student portal.

 - Once you move to a new semester, you have to create a new report card session.
 Click here for instructions.